 • Khumbu Pasang Lhamu Rural Municipality Entry Permit: Often simply called the “local permit” for the Everest region, this replaced the older TIMS card in this area.
 It costs NPR 3,000 (USD 25) per person.
 This permit is usually obtained in Lukla or Monjo at a checkpoint.
 It’s required for all trekkers in Khumbu (both EBC and Gokyo routes).

-Accommodation During the 10-Day Gokyo Valley Trek
+Teahouse Accommodation on the Gokyo Valley Trek

 Meals During the Gokyo Valley Trek